Azure-Samples/nlp-sql-in-a-box/README.md

 ### Add More Plugins
 You can add more plugins by:
 1. Creating a new Python file in the `src/plugins` directory
-2. Implementing your plugin as a class
+2. Implementing your plugin as a class (more details in [Plugins](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/?pivots=programming-language-python))

 ### Reusing the Kernel
 If you want to reuse this logic in another project, it is really easy, You just need to reuse the src/kernel package in your project, passing the required parameters.